ajzaff/substrate-mfm-engine/LAYOUT.md

 Fields are heap allocated and referenced by index.
 Registers and site references take an optional field part (as seen in the table above) allowing 7-bits for each.

-This implies a upper limit of 127 possible fields.
+This implies a upper limit of 122 user-space fields (less 4 builtin fields and 0 being used as a flag value).